As the morning frost settles in, you know winter is here for the long haul.

 Every minute, 1 million plastic water bottles are sold globally, and only a tiny percentage actually gets recycled.
 The smallest steps you can take to reduce this waste?
 Purchase a reusable water bottle, and opt for recyclable packaging materials at the grocery store.

-We believe plastic can have a longer life span, which is why our sustainable outerwear brands are built with recycled water bottles.
+We believe plastic can have a longer life span, which is why our sustainable outerwear clothing is made from recycled water bottles.

 For filling up before a long hike…

 Throw on our lightweight Cutter & Buck Rainer PrimaLoft Eco Insulated Full Zip Puffer Jacket, available in nearly a dozen shades for both men and women, and comes with a stowaway hood for rainy days.
-Plus, each piece is built with up to 5 recycled water bottles.
+Plus, each puffer jacket is built with up to 5 recycled water bottles.

 $200 - Ships Free